Chart Color Schemes

 Health performance in Tumut is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover stands at approximately 51% of the total population (~3,454 people), slightly lower than the average SA2 area.
-The most prevalent medical conditions are arthritis (11.0%) and asthma (10.0%).
-A majority, 61.4%, report no medical ailments, compared to 62.9% in Rest of NSW.
-Tumut has a lower proportion of seniors aged 65 and over at 22.2% (1,496 people) than Rest of NSW's 24.8%.
-Health outcomes among seniors mirror the general population's health profile.
+Both younger and older age groups have notable prevalence of common health conditions.
+Approximately 51% (~3,468 people) of Tumut's total population has private health cover, slightly lower than the average SA2 area.
+The most prevalent medical conditions are arthritis (11.0%) and asthma (10.0%), while 61.4% of residents report having no medical ailments, compared to 62.9% in Rest of NSW.
+Tumut has 22.2% (1,502 people) of its population aged 65 and over, lower than the 24.8% in Rest of NSW.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health